A HISTORY OF THE SHOP

 Still having fun, still creating the best hair, still showing art, still making YOU LOOK GOOD.

-This section will be live shortly.
-Details of past and upcoming events and using the shop space for event hire.
+Details of past and upcoming events & using the shop space for event hire.